profpius/customer-churn-analysis/README.md

 ## What This Project Is About

-This is my first data project and honestly the one where things started clicking for me.
+This is my first data project and the one where things started clicking for me.
 I wanted to work on something that felt like a real business problem, not just a clean textbook dataset.
-Customer churn made sense because almost every company deals with it and the data is messy in ways that actually teach you something.
+Customer churn made sense because almost every company deals with it, and the data is messy in ways that actually teach you something.

-The question I was trying to answer: *what separates customers who stay from customers who leave, and can we spot the difference before it's too late?*
+The question I set out to answer: *what separates customers who stay from customers who leave, and can we spot the difference before it is too late?*

-The dataset has 36,992 customer records across 24 features including demographics, transaction history, engagement behaviour, support complaints, and feedback.
+The dataset contains 36,992 customer records across 24 features, including demographics, transaction history, engagement behaviour, support complaints, and feedback.
 The target variable is `churn_risk_score` (0 = stayed, 1 = churned).

 ---

-## Tools I Used
+## Tools Used

 - **Python 3.10**
-- **Pandas** — for cleaning and wrangling the data
+- **Pandas** for cleaning and wrangling the data
-- **NumPy** — for handling the numerical stuff
+- **NumPy** for handling numerical operations
-- **Matplotlib & Seaborn** — for visualisations
+- **Matplotlib & Seaborn** for visualisations
-- **Google Colab** — where I ran everything
+- **Google Colab** as the runtime environment

-Nothing really fancy.
+Nothing fancy.
 Just the fundamentals, used properly.

 ---

 ## The Data Was a Mess (And That Was the Point)

-Before any analysis, I had to deal with a bunch of real data quality issues.
-This part took longer than I expected but taught me a lot:
+Before any analysis, I had to work through a number of real data quality issues.
+This stage took longer than expected but was one of the most instructive parts of the project.

-- Some columns were completely useless (`Unnamed: 0`, `security_no`, `referral_id`) and I dropped them
+- **Dropped useless columns:** `Unnamed: 0`, `security_no`, and `referral_id` contained no useful information.
-- `avg_frequency_login_days` had non-numeric values hiding in it — I coerced it to numeric and replaced errors with the median
+- **Fixed a mixed-type column:** `avg_frequency_login_days` had non-numeric values hiding in it.
+These were coerced to numeric, with errors replaced by the median.
-- `days_since_last_login` had `-999` as a placeholder for missing data — I replaced it with the median
+- **Replaced sentinel values:** `days_since_last_login` used `-999` as a placeholder for missing data.
+These were replaced with the median.
-- `avg_time_spent` had negative values which made no sense for time, so I capped them at the median of valid values
+- **Capped invalid values:** `avg_time_spent` had negative values, which make no sense for a time measure.
+These were capped at the median of valid values.
-- Missing categorical fields got filled with `'Unknown'` so I didn't lose entire rows
+- **Filled missing categoricals:** Missing categorical fields were filled with `'Unknown'` to avoid losing entire rows.
-- Remaining numerical nulls got median imputation

-I used median over mean throughout because the data had outliers that would've skewed the mean, which I learnt the hard way while practising.
+- **Median imputation throughout:** Remaining numerical nulls received median imputation.
+The data had enough outliers that using the mean would have skewed results, which I learned the hard way while practising.

 ---

 ## What I Found

-### The headline number
+### The Headline Number

-**54.1% of customers churned.** That's not a small edge case — that's more than half the customer base gone.
+**54.1% of customers churned.** This is not a small edge case.
+More than half the customer base left, which makes churn the central operational problem for this business.

 ---

-### Membership tier was the biggest signal
+### Membership Tier Was the Strongest Signal

-This surprised me with how clean the split was:
+The relationship between membership tier and churn rate was the clearest finding in the dataset.
+The split is dramatic and almost perfectly monotonic.

 | Membership Tier | Churn Rate |
 |---|---|